KavleenKaur-GitHub/Working-With-Large-Datasets/README.md

 # Assignment-4
-### In this assignment, we were provide with the task of analyzing a ***large dataset*** which contained the information about ***taxi rides in NYC***.
+### In this assignment, we were provided with the task of analyzing a ***large dataset*** which contained the information about ***taxi rides in NYC city***.
 In order to achieve the given task, there certainly were some challenges which are explained here along with every single task description.

 # TABLE OF CONTENT